v-dav/v-dav/README.md

 ### About me
 - Full-stack Software Engineer.
 Specialized in backend, Java and Spring Boot.
 - Love to train, climb, read and just fix and build stuff
-- Speak English, French, Swedish, and Russian.
+- Speak English, French, Swedish

 ---